BCProgramming/ChestRandomizer/bin/readme.txt

 Name,Weight,TypeID,Data,MinDamage,MaxDamage,MinCount,MaxCount,Lore, EnchantmentName,EnchantmentWeight...

 The first element is the Name.
 This is normally ignored (as in, it is not applied to the Item through NBT Tags).
-If you want to give the item a special name, precent that name with !.
+If you want to give the item a special name, precede that name with !.
 There are also special variables you can use in conjunction with !, Currently implemented name randomizers include:

 %CLEVERHATNAME%,%CLEVERCHESTPLATENAME%,%CLEVERLEGGINGSNAME%,%CLEVERBOOTSNAME%,%CLEVERSWORDNAME%,%CLEVERBOWNAME%